Submissions

 Author Guidelines

-1. Research articles: These should describe new and carefully confirmed findings, and experimental procedures should be given in sufficient detail for others to verify the work.
-The length of a full paper should be the minimum required to describe and interpret the work clearly.
+Research articles should describe new and carefully confirmed findings, and experimental procedures should be given in sufficient detail for others to verify the work.
+The length of a full article should be the minimum required to describe and interpret the work.
+Submissions of systematic reviews and perspectives covering topics of current interest are welcome.

 Format

-The submission has not been published, nor is it before another journal for consideration.
-The submission file is in Microsoft Word document file format.
-The length of a complete manuscript should be no less than 6 pages (10-point font, single-spaced, including figures, tables, and references).
+The submission has not been published, nor has it been before another journal for consideration.
+The submission file is in Microsoft Word document file format with Times New Roman font.
+The length of a complete article should be no less than 6 pages (10-point font, single-spaced, including figures, tables, and references).
 All illustrations, figures, and tables are placed within the text at the appropriate points rather than at the end.
-A template to guide authors in the preparation of the manuscript can be downloaded here.
+A template to guide authors in the preparation of the manuscript can be download here (PDF & DOCX).

 Title